ymunemasa/data-tutorials/tutorials/hortonworks/hands-on-tour-of-spark-5-minutes/tutorial.md

 Lastly, with `print count` we display the final count value, which in this case returns `311`.

 That's it!
+Your complete notebook should like this after you run your code in each paragraph/block:

+**TODO: add image of completed notebook**

 We hope that this little example whets your appetite for more ambitious data science projects on the Hortonworks Data Platform.

 For more on Apache Spark, check out the links below: